- EMERGING INITIATIVES

-Please submit all questions to the HeatSmart Massachusetts Team, at HeatSmartMass@masscec.com no later than 11:59PM on August 30, 2017.
-“HeatSmart Massachusetts Pilot RFP – Community Question” must appear in the email subject line.
-Responses to submitted questions, and other frequently asked questions, will be posted by September 6, 2017 at 5:00PM on MassCEC’s website.
+Please submit all questions to the HeatSmart Massachusetts Team, at HeatSmartMass@masscec.com no later than 11:59PM on August 9, 2018.
+“HeatSmart Massachusetts 2019 RFP – Community Question” must appear in the email subject line.
+Responses to submitted questions, and other frequently asked questions, will be posted by August 16, 2018 at 5:00PM on MassCEC’s website.

-Responses to this RFP must be received by MassCEC no later than 11:59pm on September 15, 2017.
+Responses to this RFP must be received by MassCEC no later than 11:59pm on September 16, 2018.
 Only complete, timely responses will be considered.
 Responses to this RFP must be submitted electronically to HeatSmartMass@MassCEC.com.
-“HeatSmart Massachusetts Pilot RFP–Community Proposal” must appear in the email subject line.
+“HeatSmart Massachusetts 2019 RFP–Community Proposal” must appear in the email subject line.

-The Installer RFP will be posted after the pilot Communities are selected.
-Installers interested in applying to participate in the HeatSmart Mass program should review RFP for details once it becomes available and visit the Installer Resources Page.
+The Installer RFP will be posted in October or November after the Communities are selected.
+Installers interested in applying to participate in the HeatSmart Mass program should review the RFP for details once it becomes available and visit the Installer Resources page.

-The HeatSmart Massachusetts Program Pilot is a partnership between MassCEC and Massachusetts Department of Energy Resources (DOER).
+The HeatSmart Massachusetts Program is a partnership between MassCEC and Massachusetts Department of Energy Resources (DOER).

 How it works

-HeatSmart Mass is a community-based outreach and education program that will encourage clean heating and cooling technologies that include air-source heat pumps, ground-source heat pumps, central biomass heating, and solar hot water.
+HeatSmart Mass is a community-based outreach and education program that will encourage the adoption of clean heating and cooling technologies including air-source heat pumps, ground-source heat pumps, modern wood heating, and solar hot water.
 The Program aims to help 1) drive down the installation cost and 2) increase deployment of residential and small-scale commercial clean heating and cooling installations through a group purchasing model.
-HeatSmart Mass is modeled on the highly successful Solarize Massachusetts program, which is now in its seventh year and has served 58 communities and resulted in over 3,400 contracts and 20.6 megawatts of solar photovoltaic projects.
+HeatSmart Mass, now launching its second year of campaigns, is modeled on the highly successful Solarize Massachusetts program, which is now in its eighth year and has served 64 communities and resulted in over 3,300 contracts and 22.3 megawatts of solar photovoltaic projects.

 Each participating community competitively selects designated installer(s) to offer one or more of the clean heating and cooling technologies to interested residents.